mvdh7/PyCO2SYS/docs/index.md

 !!! note "PyCO2SYS manuscript"
     Humphreys, M. P., Lewis, E. R., Sharp, J. D., and Pierrot, D. (2022).
 PyCO2SYS v1.8: marine carbonate system calculations in Python.  *Geoscientific Model Development* 15, 15-43.  [doi:10.5194/gmd-15-15-2022](https://doi.org/10.5194/gmd-15-15-2022).

-Please cite the PyCO2SYS software itself:
+To cite the PyCO2SYS software itself:

 !!! note "PyCO2SYS code citation"
-    Humphreys, M. P., Schiller, A. J., Sandborn, D. E., Gregor, L., Pierrot, D., van Heuven, S. M. A. C., Lewis, E. R., and Wallace, D. W. R. (2022).
+    Humphreys, M. P., Schiller, A. J., Sandborn, D. E., Gregor, L., Pierrot, D., van Heuven, S. M. A. C., Lewis, E. R., and Wallace, D. W. R. (2024).
 PyCO2SYS: marine carbonate system calculations in Python.  *Zenodo.*  [doi:10.5281/zenodo.3744275](http://doi.org/10.5281/zenodo.3744275).

-The DOI refers to all versions of PyCO2SYS.
+The DOI above refers to all versions of PyCO2SYS.
 Please specify which version of PyCO2SYS you used.
 You can find the version number that you are using in Python with:

 ```python
 import PyCO2SYS as pyco2